NMN vs. NR: What's The Difference Between These 2 Buzzy Supplements?

 Nicotinamide mononucleotide (NMN) is a direct precursor to NAD+.
 In mammals, NMN can be made from nicotinamide (another form of vitamin B3) or nicotinamide riboside.
 The conversion from nicotinamide involves the enzyme NAMPT.

-Most studies on the safety of NMN have been done in rodents.
-Only one safety study of NMN done in people has been published.
+Most studies on the safety of NMN have been done in rodents9.
+Only one safety study of NMN10 done in people has been published.
 In this clinical trial, researchers found that a single dose of up to 500 mg of NMN didn't cause any serious side effects.
 Several clinical trials of NMN in the United States and other countries are currently underway or recently completed.

 A recap of nicotinamide mononucleotide (NMN):